Do you need an eCommerce web design but are not too sure about the platform to choose?

-- With Shopify, you can easily buy a domain and point to your ecommerce store.
-Even if you have a domain already with you, you can easily point it from your domain registrar to the Shopify servers.
+- With Shopify, you can easily buy a domain and point to your eCommerce store.
+Even if you have a domain already with you, you can easily print it from your domain registrar to the Shopify servers.

-- Shopify comes with SEO-friendly framework and hence its loved by all the major search engines.
+- Shopify comes with an SEO-friendly framework and hence it’s loved by all the major search engines.

 - Shopify enables you to manage your inventory easily.

-- Shopify also enable you to track your online store visitors and their behaviour for any selected dates or date-range.
+- Shopify also enables you to track your online store visitors and their behavior for any selected dates or date range.

-- Shopify is based on monthly-subscription which means you will have to pay every month to keep your ecommerce store up and running.
+- Shopify is based on a monthly subscription which means you will have to pay every month to keep your eCommerce store up and running.
 If you fail to pay any month, your store will be taken down.

-- Most of the applications available in Shopify incurs additional cost which further escalates your overall cost to develop & maintain your ecommerce website.
+- Most of the applications available in Shopify incur an additional cost which further escalates your overall cost to develop & maintain your eCommerce website.

 Magento is another commonly used shopping application enjoyed by over 250,000 registered merchants, having a huge range of inbuilt feature-set.

-Magento also provides wide scope of scalability for all kinds of ecommerce platforms.
+Magento also provides a wide scope of scalability for all kinds of eCommerce platforms.

 - Supports a wide range of payment gateway options.